-You may want to set a limit to the number of times a contact can respond to a specific question in your flow, such as with a quiz or survey.
-You can do this by using the @node.visit_count expression within a Split by Expression action.
-In the example below, we’ve created a very simple quiz.
-We want the contact […]
+If you’re running a quiz or survey, you may want to cap how many times a contact can answer a given question.
+You can enforce this by using the @node.visit_count expression inside a Split by Expression node.
+In the example below, we built a very simple quiz and want to restrict the number of guesses. […]

 Date & Time Arithmetic